-Since educating is a normative matter, on the basis of his being problematically educated, the affectively disturbed child often is not able to live in accordance with the demands of propriety and, thus, cannot be a full-fledged participant in his own educating.
-"Consequently, pedotherapy has to be directed to helping the disturbed child define himself within a moral order.
+Since educating is a normative matter, because of his/her being problematically educated, the affectively disturbed child often cannot live in accordance with the demands of propriety and, thus, cannot be a full-fledged participant in his/her own educating.
+"Thus, pedotherapy must be directed to helping the disturbed child define him/herself within a moral order.
 The child who cannot differentiate among values will have a poor insight into the demands of propriety from life" (7, 56).
-Thus, the pedotherapist has to present a particular hierarchy of values to him so that he can construct a system of norms and values regarding what is good and right.
-Without the normative, educating is not possible nor is reeducating as pedotherapy (12, 62).
+Thus, the pedotherapist must present a particular hierarchy of values to him/her so that he/dhe can construct a system of norms and values regarding what is good and right.
+Without the normative, educating is not possible, nor is re-educating as pedotherapy (12, 62).

 From the above, it is evident that the pedotherapist "wants to convey some of his values to the child.
-To do this, he has to consciously and purposefully hold before the child his personal response to a situation, his point of view and his valuative position"

-(21, 60).
-Since the affectively disturbed child is a derailed being who is not yet an adult, he cannot be left on his own to discover his own values and norms and, therefore, these need to be exemplified and presented to him by the pedotherapist.
+To do this, he must consciously and purposefully hold before the child his personal response to a situation, his point of view, and his valuative position" (21, 60).
+Since the affectively disturbed child is a derailed being who is not yet an adult, he/she cannot be left on his/her own to discover his/her own values and norms and, therefore, these must be exemplified and presented to him/her by the pedotherapist.

-As already mentioned, it is especially through actualizing values that human existence acquires sense and meaning.
+As mentioned, it is especially through actualizing values that human existence acquires sense and meaning.
 "In so far as he actualizes values, this gives meaning to his existence", according to Schoeman (25, 44).
-By living up to the norm for the sake of the norm itself, the child lived-experiences the sense and meaning of his life.
-Only when he lives up to the norm for the sake of the norm itself" will he no longer be a child but an adult who can exemplify what is proper to another" (10, 39).
+"By living up to the norm for the sake of the norm, the child lived experiences the sense and meaning of his life.
+Only when he lives up to the norm for the sake of the norm itself will he no longer be a child but an adult who can exemplify what is proper to another" (10, 39).